Las Vegas › Best Hotels on Strip

-Quiet and luxurious, the Four Seasons shares a complex with Mandalay Bay and the Delano, but has its own identity and sense of seclusion.
+Quiet and luxurious, the Four Seasons shares a complex with Mandalay Bay (the Four Seasons has the top 4 floors with fantastic views), but has its own identity and sense of seclusion.
 It’s also the southernmost resort on the Strip.
 Rooms have a timeless, elegant, upscale quality.
 Lobby is casino free.
+Full and easy access to the wave pool, beach, and lazy river down below at the Mandalay Bay.

-A large sprawling mega-resort at the south end of the Strip, Mandalay Bay has a little bit of everything: great restaurants, bars, Light nightclub, and the Shoppes at Mandalay Place, which connects to the Luxor.
-The tropical identity is felt in the waterfalls by the front valet as well as the wave pool, lazy river, and 2,700 tons of sand at Mandalay Bay Beach.
+A large sprawling mega-resort at the south end of the Strip, Mandalay Bay has a little bit of everything: great restaurants, bars, nightclub, and shopping at Mandalay Place, which connects to the Luxor.
+The tropical identity is felt in the waterfall entrance, as well as the wave pool, lazy river, and 2,700 tons of sand at Mandalay Bay Beach.
 Rooms have a colorful, contemporary style.

 A boutique hotel-within-a-hotel at Mandalay Bay, the Delano tower disregards casino noise and clutter in favor of South Beach-inspired style and comfort.
 Enjoy whiskey in the Franklin lobby bar or craft cocktails on the 64th floor at Skyfall, where you’ll find incredible views of nearly the entire Strip to the north.
 Following an all-suites format, the rooms are spacious with separate living rooms and light modern decor.